 Ouch.
 I could go on with these, but search Bourdain vs. [fill in the blank], and you’ll find something worthwhile.

 Bourdain is the reason why I’m writing this and why this blog was born.
 Don’t get me wrong; I’ve always loved to write and to travel.
 Hell, I also come from the restaurant world, as a former sous chef, which is why I am so hellbent on breaking food experiences down to the last piece of garnish on the plate.
 In all seriousness, I saw a bit of myself when I saw him on television having watched all of his series from A Cook’s Tour to Parts Unknown.

 It was his guerrilla style of travel that made it more exciting for me.
 He taught millions of viewers how to completely immerse themselves into a culture through food in their trips.
 He challenged the status quo and encouraged others to do the same.
 I traveled each week without leaving my home, and I learned about parts of the world before setting foot on foreign lands.

 He would have turned 62 on the 25th.
-As a writer, travel junkie and home cook, I’ve admired this man so much for so long that it hurts me deep in my core to know that the last chapter of his story has been written.
+As a writer, travel junkie, and home cook, I’ve admired this man so much, and for so long that it hurts me deep down to my core to know that the last chapter of his story has been written.
 From his storytelling and ability to connect with others through food and travel, his body of work will continue to inspire me and others.
 Still, as the details keep coming out, who knows what happened, what made him feel this was the only way.
 I’m beyond heartbroken.